DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <hr>

 <h3 style="color:#009623;"><a id="returns"></a>Returns</h3>
-Returns will be accepted on Saturdays and Sundays from 9 a.m. to 5 p.m.
+Returns are accepted seven days a week!
+Monday-Friday from 9 a.m. to 5 p.m., please leave your items in the Community Room or on Saturdays from 1 to 5 p.m.
+On Saturdays and Sundays from 9 a.m. to 5 p.m., you may return items to the drive-up outdoor return.
+If you're coming in the parking lot door, drop them off at the entrance on Saturdays from 1 to 5 p.m.

 This will allow the returned items to sit in quarantine for three days so they can then be safely handled by staff.
 Items will be removed from your account after this three-day quarantine period.
 No late fines will incur.
 <br />
 <br />
 <a href="#return">Return to the top of the page</a>